-However, you're likely to want to practise driving without your instructor, perhaps in a friend or parent's car.
+However, you're likely to want to practice driving without your instructor, perhaps in a friend or parent's car.

 Learner drivers in other people's cars

-If you're using their car, a relative or friend will typically call their insurer and add you to the policy as a learner driver.
+If you're using their car, a relative or friend will typically call their insurer and add you to the policy as a named driver.